layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-meshery/introduction-to-meshery/test.md

       - id: "d"
         text: "A database table"
   - id: "q5"
-    text: "Which of the following are logical components in Meshery?
-(Select all that apply)"
+    text: "Which of the following are logical components in Meshery?"
     type: "multiple-answers"
     marks: 3
     options: